ChinhQuoc/cd0037-API-Development-and-Documentation-project/backend/README.md

   - `questions`: A list of question objects, each containing `id`, `question`, `answer`, `category`, and `difficulty`.
   - `total_questions`: An integer representing the total number of questions available.
   - `categories`: A list of category objects, each containing `id` and `type`.
+- Possible Responses:
+  - Returns a `404` status if the question with the length is smaller than `start`.

 ```json
 {